nla-group/snn/README.md

 *
 ```

-Now we create the SNN model index, specify the number of objects and feature dimensions in the data:
+Now we create the SNN index, specifying the number of objects and feature dimensions in the data:
 ```c++
 // index SNN model
 SNN_MODEL<double, double> snn_model_test(df, rows, cols);
 ```

 Querying neighbors of a single data point:
 ```c++